-If you have some space above the email’s header, maybe currently occupied with a "View in Browser" link, you can probably replace that with visible preheader text.
-Take a look at the example below to see what I mean.
+If you have some space above the email’s header (maybe occupied with a “view in browser” link), you can probably insert some visible preheader text.
+Take a look at the example below:

 As you can see, this is going to generate some pretty underwhelming preheader text.
 Having a recipient see “view with images” isn’t the end of the world, but it’s not the best use of this valuable space.

-There are a lot of designs that just won’t accommodate visible preheader text, or it become undesirable for branding reasons.
-If you’d like to add hidden preheader text to your email, don’t worry, it’s not hard!
+There are a lot of designs that won’t accommodate visible preheader text, or the text doesn’t fit with the brand template.
+If you’d like to add hidden preheader text to your email, don’t worry, it’s not difficult!

-To begin with, you’ll want to pick a place where the preheader text won’t cause issues in your layout.
-Usually the text will take up, at most, one pixel of vertical space, but in some cases this can bump down content.
-If you’re putting the preheader text into an existing header, you may want to give it a row to itself, so that if any content below is moved, it will all be moved the same amount.
+To start, you’ll want to pick a place where the preheader text won’t cause issues in your layout.
+Usually, the text will take up no more than one pixel of vertical space, but in some cases, a small preheader can bump content down.
+If you’re putting the preheader text into an existing header, you may want to put it in a row by itself, so if any content below is moved it will all move the same amount.

 To hide the text, you’ll want to include the following inline styles: